amplitude/amplitude-docs/content/collections/browser_sdk/en/browser-sdk-1.md

 <!--vale on-->

 To track revenue from a user, call revenue each time a user generates revenue.
-In this example, 3 units of a product were purchased at $3.99.
+In this example, the user purchased three units of a product at $3.99.

 ```ts
 const event = new amplitude.Revenue()